wangyuantao/azure-rest-api-specs/documentation/README.md

 1. Ensure `role` is filled for each `ConversationItem` when using issue resolution summarization.
 The valid `role` values are `Customer` and `Agent`.
 Otherwise the request will fail due to missing `role`.

 ### Test AAD and Javascript SDK
-1. Install the latest NodeJS
+1. Install the latest NodeJS.
 2. Create an empty folder and add dependencies:
 ```
 npm install @azure/identity
 npm install @yuantw/ai-language-text
 ```
 Note that when the official SDK published, replace the 2nd to `@azure/ai-language-text`

-3. Create an empty file `test.ts` and paste the code below
+3. Create an empty file `test.ts` and paste the code below:
 ```
 const { TextAnalysisClient } = require("@yuantw/ai-language-text");
 const { DefaultAzureCredential } = require("@azure/identity");